chingu-voyages/voyage-project-aihelper/README.md

 But, it's time to explore this relatively new technology to see how we might use it in the applications we create.
 So, let's get started!

-In this voyage, your team will design and build a web application that lets its users become more effective and building [AI prompts](https://www.techtarget.com/searchenterpriseai/definition/AI-prompt).
+In this voyage, your team will design and build a web application, AI Helper, which lets its users become more effective at building [AI prompts](https://www.techtarget.com/searchenterpriseai/definition/AI-prompt).

 This application, will follow a structured methodology to help the user build good prompts and along the way learn to improve on them.